 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible.
 Keeping a journal highlighting when you experience pain will help the physical therapist identify the best approach to your rehabilitation.

-Butler DS, Moseley L. Explain Pain.
-Adelaide City West, South Australia: Noigroup Publications; 2003.
+Butler DS, Moseley GL.
+Explain Pain.
+2nd ed.
+Adelaide, Australia: Noigroup Publications; 2013.

 Racine M, Tousignant-Laflamme Y, Kloda LA, Dion D, Dupuis G, Choinière M. A systematic literature review of 10 years of research on sex/gender and experimental pain perception; part 1: are there really differences between women and men?
 Pain.
 2012;153(3):602–618.
 Article Summary in PubMed.

 Louw A, Diener I, Butler DS, Puentedura EJ.
 The effect of neuroscience education on pain, disability, anxiety, and stress in chronic musculoskeletal pain.
 Arch Phys Med Rehabil.
 2011;92(12):2041–2056.
 Article Summary in PubMed